 The confusion arises not from how to use the interface, but in what it actually does.
 This misunderstanding probably arises from a perfectly understandable assumption, based upon how many products, and even the FortiGate in some contexts, work.

-In the Feature Select panel, there is a list of a number of FortiGate features that can be used and configured.
+In the Feature Select or Feature Visibility panel (the name will depend on the version of the firmware), there is a list of a number of FortiGate features that can be used and configured.
 Next to the feature name is a sliding toggle icon.
 Slide the toggle to the left and the icon is grayed out.
 Slide the toggle to the right and it is a nice bright color.
 Which bright color, will depend on which color theme is being used on your FortiGate.
 The grayed out icon representing a disabled status and the colorful icon representing the feature is on.

 The erroneous assumption that gets made here is that disabling the feature in this panel disables the feature on the FortiGate.
 What is actually happening is that the feature is being disabled within the GUI.
 It does not stop the feature from working on the FortiGate.

 Now, we go into the Feature Select and turn off Advanced Routing.

 Then we go back to the Network section to see what changes have taken place.